Careers with Changing Tides Therapy

 This independent contractor role offers compensation ranging from $90-120 per hour, based on experience.
 The role will begin with a part-time caseload of one half-day to one full day per week, with a clear pathway to grow your practice over time.

-You'll have the flexibility to create a schedule that works for you, and we offer a hybrid model where you'll have the option to work from our new office in Nepean.
+You'll have the flexibility to create a schedule that works for you, and we offer a hybrid model where you'll have the option to work from our office in Nepean.
 You will be responsible for sourcing your own clinical supervision to ensure best practices.
 You'll be part of a team of like-minded independent contractors for peer consultation and support.
 An optional AI tool for secure note-taking will be provided to streamline your administrative duties.

 If you are a compassionate, skilled, and ethically-driven therapist who is ready to make a significant impact, we invite you to apply!